 Where Our Students Go

-Students graduating with a degree in Evolutionary Anthropology will be well prepared to pursue careers in the sciences (including advanced degrees in anthropology, psychology, biology and conservation), health professions (including medicine, veterinary medicine, physical therapy, physicians assistant and nursing), advocates for science and evolution in the schools, or other natural science related fields.
+Students graduating with a degree in Evolutionary Anthropology will be well prepared to pursue careers in the sciences (including advanced degrees in anthropology, psychology, biology and conservation), health professions (including medicine, veterinary medicine, dentistry, physical therapy, physicians assistant and nursing), advocates for science and evolution in the schools, or other natural science related fields.
 Read more about the career and advanced education plans our students had at graduation.